Justin-Sawyer/recipeas-and-greens/README.md

 		1) As a first time visitor, I want to see a range of recipes that detail both ingredients and preparation.
 As a plus, I would like to see the level of difficulty for each particular recipe, its preparation and cooking times, and the category for each recipe.

-			Upon first loading the applcation, the user is presnted with a beautiful dislpay of recipe "cards".
+			Upon first loading the applcation, the user is presented with a beautiful dislpay of recipe "cards".
 Depending on the screen size of the user's device, the user can see grids of 1, 2 or 3 recipes per row.
 Clicking on each recipe takes the user to the associated recipe page, where the user can see the time needed for the preparation of the recipe.
-Additionally, the application has a "Search for"  functionality where gthe user can filter recipes by their level of difficulty or category.
+Additionally, the application has a "Search for"  functionality where the user can filter recipes by their level of difficulty or category.

 		2) I want the design of each recipe to be accorded to my particular screen size:
 			- With a large screen such as a desktop or a tablet in a landscape orientation, I would like both ingredients and preparation to be visible together so that I can ensure that I have not missed anything.